 - 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
 To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
 To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
 To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
-To prepare the requisite applications for data, and to prepare these datasets for the necessary analyses to meet the above study objectives - 6.
-To undertake analyses to assess inequalities, comparative effectiveness and costeffectiveness.
+To develop a Markov cost-effectiveness model in TreeAge and use this to evaluate the cost-effectiveness of interventions to increase cervical screening uptake in vulnerable women across 3 European settings. - 6.
+To liaise closely with the LSHTM team and partner institutions (including international travel), engaging with other stakeholders when needed, to ensure that the model and analyses align with the needs of the project and those of local partners. - 7.
+To contribute to / lead on reporting, dissemination and deliverables for the CBIG-SCREEN project.